Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -CookieBasedAffinity
-Specifies whether cookie-based affinity should be enabled or disabled for the back-end server pool.
+Specifies whether cookie-based affinity should be enabled or disabled for the backend server pool.
+The acceptable values for this parameter are: Disabled, Enabled.

 ```yaml
 Type: String